AgencyAnalytics

 A tool like BuzzSumo comes in handy to analyze the most engaging content across the web to aid your overall link-building strategy.
 This platform helps you identify any outreach opportunities while giving you a few content ideas to position your client’s brand favorably.
 There’s also a feature to monitor new backlinks (only available on Pro, Plus, Large, and Enterprise Plans).

-BuzzSumo Backlink Building Tool
+BuzzSumo SEO Backlink Building Tool

 Features to Note: